Amirhosein-Saghafy/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This game developed by html5, css3, javascript
+This game developed by html, css, javascript

 Thank you for chcking out this game